OgnianM/Basys-3-CPU/README.md

 I've based the syntax on Intel x86 assembly, if an instruction has outputs, they are stored in operand 1, unless otherwise specified.

-All integers in the source are interpreted as hexadecimal, hex integers starting with a letter must be prefixed by '0x' or they will be interpreted as labels.
+All integers in the source are interpreted as hexadecimal. <br> Hex integers starting with a letter must be prefixed by '0x' or they'll be interpreted as labels.

 The assembler itself doesn't do a lot of syntax validation or error handling.